Central Asia: History

 Relations between the steppe nomads and the settled people in and around Central Asia were long marked by conflict.
 The nomadic lifestyle was well suited to warfare, and the steppe horse riders became some of the most militarily potent people in the world, limited only by their lack of internal unity.
 Any internal unity that was achieved was most probably due to the influence of the Silk Road, which traveled along Central Asia.
 Periodically, great leaders or changing conditions would organise several tribes into one force and create an almost unstoppable power.
 These included the Hun invasion of Europe, the Five Barbarians rebellions in China and most notably the Mongol conquest of much of Eurasia.

+The Achaemenid Empire, did make deep inroads into Central Asia by founding cities and gaining control of the trading centres.
+Alexander the Great's conquests spread Hellenistic civilization all the way to Alexandria Eschate, established in 329 BC.
+The victory of the Mauryan Empire, under Ashoka The Great, in the Mauro-Seleucid War over the Hellenistic Seleucid Empire led to a brief but influencial Mauryan rule in the region, spreading Indian culture and religions there (mainly Hinduism and Buddhism).
+Around 250 BC, Bactria seceded from the Seleucid Empire and founded what is now known as the Greco-Bactrian Kingdom, which had extensive contacts with India and China until its end.
+The Kushan Empire thrived across a wide swath of the region from the 2nd century BC to the 4th century AD while blending Indian, Iranian and Hellenistic culture and traditions.
+The Gupta Empire also expanded and developed its trade routes with the Central Asian kingdoms and laid the spread of Hinduism, Buddhism and other Dharmic religions in the region.

 During pre-Islamic and early Islamic times, Central Asia was inhabited predominantly by speakers of Iranian languages.
 Among the ancient sedentary Iranian peoples, the Sogdians and Chorasmians played an important role, while Iranian peoples such as Scythians and the later on Alans lived a nomadic or semi-nomadic lifestyle.

 The main migration of Turkic peoples occurred between the 6th and 11th centuries, when they spread across most of Central Asia.
-The Eurasian Steppe slowly transitioned from Indo European and Iranian-speaking groups with dominant West-Eurasian ancestry to a more heterogeneous region with increasing East Asian ancestry through Turkic and Mongolian groups in the past thousands years, including extensive Turkic and later Mongol migrations out of Mongolia and slow assimilation of local populations.
+The Eurasian Steppe slowly transitioned from Indo European and Iranian-speaking groups with dominant West-Eurasian ancestry to a more heterogeneous region with increasing East Asian ancestry through Turkic and Mongolic groups in the past thousands years, including extensive Turkic and later Mongol migrations out of Mongolia and slow assimilation of local populations.
 In the 8th century AD, the Islamic expansion reached the region but had no significant demographic impact.
-In the 13th century AD, the Mongolian invasion of Central Asia brought most of the region under Mongolian influence, which had "enormous demographic success", but did not impact the cultural or linguistic landscape.
+In the 13th century AD, the Mongol invasion of Central Asia by the Mongol Empire brought most of the region under Mongol influence, which had "enormous demographic success", but did not impact the cultural or linguistic landscape.